 Some batteries also use a "gel" electrolyte or "recombination" technology that replaces the liquid acid.
-Some have "absorbent glass mat" (AGM) separators between the plates that hold the acid much like a paper towel soaks up water, making the battery "spill-proof" even if the case is punctured.
+Some have "absorbed glass mat" (AGM) separators between the plates that hold the acid much like a paper towel soaks up water, making the battery "spill-proof" even if the case is punctured.
 AGM technology also makes batteries more resistant to vibration damage and helps extend battery service life.

-Understanding Battery Ratings
+Car Battery Ratings

 Before you can test or replace your car battery, you need to know something about battery ratings: